-During WWII, mail to Los Alamos residents was simply addressed to P.O.
-Box 1663, Santa Fe, New Mexico.
-The Los Alamos Post Office, designed and built as part of the Community Center, opened at this location in 1948 on the site of the Ranch School Trading Post.
-Recently the Post Office was listed on the National Register of Historic Places, and is still the main working U.S. Post Office for Los Alamos County.
+During WWII, mail to Los Alamos residents was addressed to P.O.
+Box 1663, Santa Fe, NM.
+The Los Alamos Post Office, designed and built as part of the Community Center, opened at this location, the site of the Ranch School Trading Post, in 1948.
+The Post Office is listed on the National Register of Historic Places and is still the main working U.S. Post Office for Los Alamos County.